mayankkgandhi/Keenious-Challenge/README.md

 ### Approch

 * In this approach, we deploy a node-level logging agent on each node of the cluster.
 This agent is usually a container with access to log files of all application containers running on that node.
 For our case, we will deploy a Fluentd logging agent on each node.
 * The easiest way to do is to create a deployement called DaemonSet.
-The DaemonSet controller will make sure that for every node running in your cluster you have a copy of the logging agent pod.
+The DaemonSet controller will make sure that for every node running in the cluster, we have a copy of the logging agent pod.
 * We can make use of Saas services like Logz.io for this implementation.

 ## PART 2 - System Design Discussion